AkashChaudhury/distributed-hash-map/Readme-my-thought.md

 So I went with approach 1

-5. My Hash Table servers will initiate from ConsistentHashRing Server.
+5. My Hash Table servers will initiate from ConsistentHashRing Client.
-They are not independent
+They are independent but ConsistentHashRing Client will add or remove the servers as of now.
+(Ideally it should have been like below diagram) client-> ConsistentHashRing server -> HashTable Serve but it is
+ConsistentHashRing Client -> HashTable Serve

+If I get time will improve this

-6. Heart Beat of Hash Table servers are also checked, will be usefull in Stage 2.
+7. Heart Beat of Hash Table servers are also checked, will be usefull in Stage 2.